 Gone are the days when travel to Japan was exclusive to hedge fund managers and Nintendo geeks, and with it the assumption that it’s expensive, boring and difficult to travel here.
-In 2015, the country welcomed a record 19.73 million tourists, and the Abe administration recently doubled its goal to attract 20 million international travelers by 2020 to 40 million.
+From January to September of this year, the country has welcomed more than 24 million tourists, and expects at least another 6 million more by the end of December.

 As the government carries out measures to make Japan more accessible to international travelers, we’re seeing transport get cheaper, hearing more foreign languages being spoken, watching new facilities being built and cheering as visa restrictions are relaxed.

 What does this mean for thrifty travelers seeking the best in budget adventure?
-Here’s 5 reasons why you should choose Japan for your next bargain trip.
+Here are five reasons why you should choose Japan for your next bargain trip.

 Japan has the highest density of restaurants in the world, amounting to nearly half a million places to find grub on the go.
-Best of all, it’s cheap.
-From ¥100 sushi-go-round (that still tastes better than any sushi you’ll find at home) to Michelin-starred ramen for under ¥1000, it’s ridiculously easy to feed yourself for cheap while traveling around.
+Best of all, it can be really cheap.
+From ¥100 sushi-go-round (that still tastes better than any sushi you’ll find at home) to Michelin-starred ramen for under ¥1000, it’s extremely easy to feed yourself on a budget while traveling around.

 2. There are discount passes galore